Information for parents

 How long does it take?

 It depends on the apprenticeship you’ve applied for.
 We offer everything from a 12-month Level 2 apprenticeship in Customer Service to a Level 5 Operations Manager apprenticeship.
 Typically, our apprenticeships last between one and four years.
-You’ll be able to see specific details on the Our Programmes page.
+You’ll be able to see specific details on the Explore our Apprenticeships page.

 How is learning achieved through the apprenticeship?